TeamTradeBuddy/landing/README.md

 # landing
-The landing page for Trade Buddy. https://tradebuddy.xyz
+The test landing page for Trade Buddy.